MU-Data-Science/KGSAR/README.md

 You are now ready to generate knowledge graphs by following the execution instructions in the [README.md](/KG/README.md)!

-<b>NOTE:</b> The given instructions have been tested in an enviroment with Python version 3.7.3.
+<b>NOTE:</b> The given instructions have been tested in an environment with Python version 3.7.3.
 If using any other Python versions, you may encounter version mismatch issues for other packages being used.

 # KGSAR as an Information Retrieval System
 The knowledge graphs were then uploaded into Blazegraph using SPARQL queries.
 The system allows users to search for a keyword and the query API is then called with the search word.
 Blazegraph internally performs [FullTextIndex](https://github.com/blazegraph/database/wiki/FullTextSearch), which allows for exact and partial matching.
 The resulting images with the bounding boxes are then ordered and displayed to the user.